Particle-kun/BAR-Widgets/README.md

 # BAR-Widgets

-Camera Rotation Reset
+Camera Rotation Reset:

 Sets spring camera orientation by chat command or keybind

-I made this because anchorkeys disappear after restarting the game and I didn't like that.
+I made this because anchorkeys aren't persistent and I didn't like that.
 I couldn't find an easy solution to easily and repeatably adjust the camera how I wanted, so I made this widget to address that.